projects

 Bruce Nauman

-“Innovation has been a guiding line of work reshaping the landscape of media and the arts through cross-cultural collaboration, cutting-edge education, and vision across global platforms.
-With a deep commitment to interdisciplinary thinking and future-facing storytelling, each role undertaken has served as a canvas to reimagine the way media is created, taught, and experienced.
+“Innovation has guided Pedro Valiente's work reshaping media and the arts through cross-cultural collaboration, cutting-edge education, and vision across global platforms —each role has served as a canvas to reimagine the way media is created, taught, and experienced.

-NEW YORK FILM ACADEMY, US I As International Relations director, outreach work was at the heart of building strategic alliances across countries —with focus in Ibero America— promoting immersive film education through programs blending profesional-standard production with diverse international voices.
+NEW YORK FILM ACADEMY, US I As International Relations director, outreach work was at the heart of building strategic activities across countries, with focus in Ibero America.
 This role involved pioneering partnerships that brought global talent into dialogue with NYFA's world-class resources, expanding the school’s multicultural reach, including universities, film schools, and media.

-ARTS UNIVERSITY PLYMOUTH, UK I As BA (Hons) Contemporary Media Practice program leader, the new degree was designed to meet the challenges of a digital, post-linear media environment.
-By integrating experimental practices, emerging technologies, and critical theory, the course was transformed into a dynamic hub where students were empowered to push boundaries across filmmaking, perforning arts, interactive artwork, and more, fostering a new generation of hybrid creatives.
+ARTS UNIVERSITY PLYMOUTH, UK I As BA (Hons) Contemporary Media Practice program leader, I helped to develop a program to meet the challenges of a digital, post-linear media environment.
+By integrating emerging technologies, and critical theory, the new degree was transformed into a dynamic hub, fostering a new generation of hybrid film/media creatives.

-UNIVERSIDAD CARLOS III DE MADRID, Spain I Serving as European Arts Project media director, Crosing Stages, innovation meant merging a range of approaches to stagecraft —mainly through dance workshops— with multimedia experimentation.
-Through installations, digital art, and transmedia storytelling, the project reimagined the boundaries of performaning arts in higher education, amplifying voices from five countries across Europe and weaving media into the very fabric of live art, and the project itself.
+UNIVERSIDAD CARLOS III DE MADRID, Spain I Working as Crossing Stages.
+European Project media director, I aimed to connect performing arts with visual arts.
+Through installations, digital art, and transmedia storytelling, the project entered interdisciplinary art in higher education, amplifying voices from countries across Europe, and weaving media into the very fabric of live art, and the project itself.

-CANCUN RIVIERA MAYA INTERNATIONAL FILM FESTIVAL, Mexico I As Film Festival director, distinctive work involved positioning this new event as both a regional and global showcase for bold cinematic voices.
-Curating programs that highlighted operas primas, eco-cinema, and new narratives, the festival evolved into a cultural bridge connecting emerging Latin American filmmakers with global industry leaders and audiences.
-It was featured in over 2000 articles/notes in 200 media internationally.
+CANCUN RIVIERA MAYA INTERNATIONAL FILM FESTIVAL, Mexico I As International Film Festival director, this new event was set as a regional showcase for new voices.
+Curating programs on operas primas, and eco-cinema, the Festival served as cultural bridge for Latin American filmmakers with industry leaders and audiences.
+It was featured internationally in over 2000 articles/notes in 200 media.

-TELEVISA, Mexico I Working as Film/TV Event director, Espacio Cine (Film Space), innovation was embedded in curating/coordinating a workshop that functioned as a vital forum for discovery and development within Latin America's largest media network.
-By creating spaces for dialogue between students, creators, and industry professionals, it explored the intersection of broadcast media and independent cinema.
-More than 20.000 university students attended Espacio each year..” — PV
+TELEVISA, Mexico I Working as Espacio Cine (Film Space) Film/TV Event director, I contributed to a vital forum for discovery and development within Latin America's largest media network.
+By creating spaces for dialogue between students, creators, and industry professionals, Espacio Cine connected broadcast media and independent cinema.
+It was attended by over 6000 university students each year.” — PV

 NY I UK I EUROPE